Great Lake Trail Two Day Transport Package

 NOTE: Round trip transport (two-way shuttles) from Taupo town are available as an optional extra.
 We will pick up from any Taupo accommodation providers.
 Also, if you book round trip transport we will give you an Emergency Locator Beacon to carry during your ride.

 The Waihaha to Waihora Section (Day 2) ends at a remote beach with no road access.
 You will board a boat and be taken back to Kinloch where you will meet our shuttle again.

 We know that communication is important in planing a cycling adventure.
 We also know you need accurate information about the trail itself.
 We are riders and guides so know the trail and the logistics intimately.
 We can answer any of your questions.

 With this optional upgrade we will pick you up from your Taupo accommodation to shuttle you to the start of the trail each day.
 At the end of your ride each day our shuttle will take you back to your accommodation.

-Round trip transport to ride any section of the Great Lake Trail is $50 extra per person per day (based on a group of 2).
+Round trip transport to ride any section of the Great Lake Trail is $40 – $80 extra per person per day.
+Contact us for details.

 Emergency Locator Beacon

 We prioritise safety on our tours and make use of great technology.
 Each couple will be given a beacon at the start of the tour.
 Only available with round trip transport.